 - (a) Hypothecation of book debts of the company. - (b) Collateral: - i) EMT of Office premises at Swastik Chambers, Office No.514 and 515, 5th floor, Umarshi Bappa Chowk, Chembur, Mumbai 400071 Standing in the name of the company. - ii) EMT of Office Premises at Prabhadevi Unique Industrial Premises Co-op Soc.
-Ltd., Unit No.5, Ground Floor, Off Veer Savarkar Marg, Prabhadevi, Mumbai 400025 standing in the name of the company. - iii) Three fixed deposits in Canara bank amounting to ₹ 313 thousand representing maturity value of 3 LIC Policies which were earlier hypothecated to the bank.

-- iv) 5 KDR's having face value of ₹260 thousand in the personal names of director Mr. Prakash B. Rane. - (c) Personal Guarantees from directors Mr. Prakash B. Rane.
+Ltd, Unit No.5, Ground Floor, Off Veer Savarkar Marg, Prabhadevi, Mumbai 400025 standing in the name of the company. - iii) EMT of Office Premises at ABM House, Unit No. 801, Eighth Floor, Plot no. 268, Linking Road, Bandra West, Mumbai-400050 standing in the name of the company. - iv) Three fixed deposits in Canara bank amounting to ₹ 313 thousand representing maturity value of 3 LIC Policies which were earlier hypothecated to the bank. - v) 5 KDR's having face value of ₹260 thousand in the personal names of director Mr. Prakash B. Rane. - (vi) Personal Guarantees from directors Mr. Prakash B. Rane.